Menu

 California Trial and Arbitration Attorneys

-At Delahunty & Edelman LLP, our San Francisco-based trial attorneys are always ready to take on a trial in federal court or in one of California’s Superior Courts.
-We have spent our entire careers preparing for, and taking cases to, trial, including in high-stakes commercial and criminal matters.
-If you need our help, even if it is to join your trial team on the eve of trial, we want to be a part of your team and help you win.
+At Delahunty & Edelman LLP, our trial attorneys, based in San Francisco, are ready to handle cases in federal court and California’s Superior Courts.
+We have dedicated our careers to preparing for and litigating high-stakes commercial and criminal matters.
+Whether you need us to join your team at the onset of a dispute or as trial approaches, we’re prepared to support you in achieving a successful outcome.

 How and when does trial experience matter